 INTERNSHIPS & FELLOWSHIPS

 Gender Justice is committed to mentoring the next generation of advocates for gender equity.
 We offer compelling learning experiences for law students, new lawyers, and paralegals.
-We also welcome inquiries from students studying public policy, gender theory, nonprofit administration, and related fields.
+We also welcome inquiries from college students studying public policy, gender theory, nonprofit administration, and related fields.

 JILL GAULDING LAW STUDENT FELLOWSHIP FOR GENDER AND LGBTQ JUSTICE